npfernandes/ensemblify/README.md

 For **macOS** users:

-2. Download and extract the Pepsi-SAXS **macOS** executable:
+2. Download and extract the Pepsi-SAXS macOS executable:

     ```bash
     curl -O Pepsi-SAXS-MacOS.zip https://files.inria.fr/NanoDFiles/Website/Software/Pepsi-SAXS/MacOS/2.6/Pepsi-SAXS.zip
     unzip Pepsi-SAXS-MacOS.zip
     ```

-3. Add an environment variable with the path to your Pepsi-SAXS executable to your `conda` environment:
+3. Add an environment variable with the path to your Pepsi-SAXS executable to your `ensemblify_env` conda environment:

     <!-- ```bash
     echo "export PEPSI_SAXS_PATH='$(realpath Pepsi-SAXS)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell